Dietetically incorrect after six years

 I lost about 30 pounds on the diet.
 I put about five pounds back on when I fell off the wagon under stress for a few months, but have not otherwise suffered the accordion effect so far.

-Eliminating desserts from my diet and overcoming the craving for them after meals feels to me like an accomplishment, but I am also eating substantially less than I did before the diet, without trying.
+Eliminating desserts from my diet and overcoming the craving for them after meals feels like an accomplishment, but I am also eating substantially less than I did before the diet, without trying.
 One of the attractions of the diet was that it didn’t depend on reducing portions.

 The first 14 days on the diet I felt like I did when I quit smoking 35 years ago.
 I missed desserts.
 I craved them after every meal.
 I was depressed not to be able to look forward to them.
 After 14 days, however, the cravings vanished, seemingly miraculously.